openhab/openhab-addons/bundles/org.openhab.binding.amplipi/README.md

 | mute     | Switch | Mutes the zone/group                               |
 | source   | Number | The source (1-4) that this zone/group is playing   |

+## Audio Sink

+For every AmpliPi controller, an audio sink is registered with the id of the thing.
+This audio sink accepts urls and audio files to be played.
+It uses the AmpliPi's PA feature for announcements on all available zones.
+If no volume value is passed, the current volume of each zone is used, otherwise the provided volume is temporarily set on all zones for the announcement.

 ## Full Example